dart-lang/dart-pad/pkgs/dart_services/README.md

 ### Building storage artifacts
 Dart services pre-compiles `.dill` files for the Dart SDK and Flutter Web SDK, which are uploaded to Cloud Storage automatically.
+These files are located in the `artifacts/` directory.

 If you need to re-generate these files, run the following command.